speciationgenomics/speciationgenomics.github.io/_pages/Introduction_to_R.md

 ### In, out, shake it all about

 Reading and writing data to and from R is quite a convoluted topic as there are many ways to achieve the same thing.
 Often there are specific packages for handling large datasets or quickly accessing data in special formats.
 For now, it is sufficient to familiarise yourself with the basics here.
-Throughout the rest of the book, we will provide further simple examples for reading and writing out data.
-In the next chapter, we will also focus on how to export figures, neatly and cleanly for use in presentations and publications.
+In the next session, we will also focus on how to export figures, neatly and cleanly for use in presentations and publications.

 Extending your R toolkit - loading packages
 -------------------------------------------